 - You create a one-way stream of information.
 Annual performance reviews generally consist of the manager talking to the employee.
 The employee may have to sign off on something, but they usually have little role in the process other than nodding their head at expected parts of the manager’s spiel.
 That doesn’t foster engagement or encourage actual change.

 - Once-per-year feedback isn’t enough to change anything.
 It never was.
-If you are committed to coaching employees one or two times every year, you will never reach your performance goals because you’re not providing them with actionable information.
+If you are committed to coaching employees once or twice yearly, you will never reach your performance goals because you’re not providing them with actionable information.

 What should you do instead?
 Invest in regular, ongoing check-ins.
 Work with your employees all year long to improve performance, provide timely feedback, and ensure that they’re receiving actionable information that they can use to change things right now.
 Commit to creating a two-way conversation, not a one-way flow of information.

 You’re Not Setting Goals

 All too often, performance management relies on the carrot-and-stick method to get employees to do what they want.
 If employees perform well, they get something of nominal value – perhaps a cost of living raise.
 If they do not perform well, they don’t get a raise, and they may be penalized in other ways.
 Neither of those is all that beneficial to the employee or the organization.

 Instead of a punitive system, create a goal-based system.
 Make performance-oriented goals clear to each employee on the team from the outset.
 Give them something clear-cut and definitive to shoot for.